Balbir89/Solar-Grid-Impact-Analyzer/README.md

 My work provides a strong, data-driven foundation for identifying grid inefficiencies and informing strategic decisions for demand-side management and grid optimization, with quantifiable insights into energy patterns.

+## Data Sources

+The data used in this project (`simulated_eon_grid_data.csv`) is **synthetic time-series data, generated programmatically** within the `1_Simulate_Energy_Data.ipynb` notebook.
+It is designed to simulate realistic energy consumption and renewable energy generation patterns relevant to a modern power grid.

 ## Future Enhancements

 * Explored more advanced forecasting models (e.g., ARIMA, LSTM).